 You can add steps to CI pipelines individually or in step groups.
 Steps in step groups can run serially or in parallel.
 Step groups can have Conditional Execution, Failure Strategy, and Looping Strategy settings that apply to all steps in the group.

-One reason you might use step groups is to improve test times in pipelines that include a lot of tests.
-This is one of the optimization methods you can use to speed up your CI pipelines.
+Step groups are one of the optimization methods you can use to speed up your CI pipelines.
 You might use step groups to:

 Add a step group